HopLee6/SSPVS-PyTorch/README.md

 ### Training and Evaluation of Video Summarization
-Run the following command in the root dictionary to train the model:
+Run the following command in the root dictionary to train the video summarization model:

 ```
 $ sh main.sh CFG_FILE